CapsCode-Website/blogfiles/reactjs/how-to-hide-reactjs-code/index.md

 GENERATE_SOURCEMAP = false;
 ```

-and then make a build of your reactjs app using command `npm run build`
+and then make a build of your `ReactJS` app using command `npm run build`

 What it will do is, it will create a build folder without the map files[link of above topic of map file].
 You can go inside the build\static\js